vrevelina/ML-FINAL/README.md

 from datetime import **datetime, timedelta**

-**How to Run**
+**What to Do**

 Run the code in the coding file on the repository: 'CODES.ipynb'.

-**What to Do**
+The data files have to be in the same environment.
+If you want to run just the analysis, there is a file called 'finaldata.csv' that can be used.